United States Regiments & BatteriesNew York – InfantryCavalryArtillery

 Battle of the Wilderness

-The regiment lost 23 enlisted men killed or mortally wounded, Captains George Dewey and George Tait, Lieutenant George Hackett and 51 enlisted men wounded and 18 enlisted men missing or captured
+The battalion lost 23 enlisted men killed or mortally wounded, Captains George Dewey and George Tait, Lieutenant George Hackett and 51 enlisted men were wounded and 18 enlisted men were missing or captured

 May 8-21